Parcel-NExT/Parcel_NExT/Parcel.NExT/Packages/Zora.Synth/README.md

 ![FSMN Score (Screenshot)](./docs/imgs/score.png)

+See old repo for some documentataion and music scores (pending migration to a proper place): https://github.com/chaojian-zhang/FluentSynth

+# TODO

+- [ ] Clean up README

 # Fluent Synth

 Core dll library for Fluent API music synthesization.
 There are two flavours of API: